VPDC

 • The virus also spreads through air when an infected person sneezes or coughs.

-• An infected person can spread the disease immediately and up to 2 weeks after symptoms appear.
+• An infected person can spread the disease immediately and up to 2 weeks after their symptoms start.

-• Stay home and call your doctor and let them know of your concerns.
+• Stay home and call your doctor right away and let them know of your concerns.

 Information for the Public